 At first, just keep focusing on pronunciation, following the steps we laid out for Day 1.
 Whenever you have extra time, follow the optional steps.
 If you’re ever not sure what to do next, go to the Today’s Tasks section on the Home screen.
 We’ll bounce you to the Pronunciation or the Review Flashcards section, as is appropriate for where you’re at.

 Add simple words to the mix

-So today, we’ll mix things up a bit:
+So today, we’ll mix things up a bit.

-Pick 1–4 images for your word.
+3. Pick 1–4 images for your word.
 Tap on the + if you’d like to perform a custom search.
-Then hit ‘Add Image(s)’
+Then hit Add Images.

-On the Preview screen, you can tap on the top left card to preview the cards you’re about to create.
+4. On the Flashcard Preview screen, you can preview the cards you’re about to create.
 This section will get more elaborate when you’re learning grammar.
-Tap on ‘Add Cards to Deck’ to add them.
+Tap on Add to Deck to add them.

 No changes.
 Do your reviews as normal!

 Keep at it

 Keep up with your pronunciation lessons until you’re all done with them.
-That’ll happen sometime between Day 9 (if you’re learning one of the simpler sound systems and you’ve been religiously doing 4 Pronunciation Lessons every day) and Day 45 (If you’re learning one of the more complex languages and/or just doing 0–2 pronunciation lessons per day).
+That’ll happen sometime between Day 9 (if you’re learning one of the simpler sound systems, and you’ve been religiously doing 4 pronunciation lessons every day) and Day 45 (if you’re learning one of the more complex languages and/or just doing 0–2 pronunciation lessons per day).

 When you have extra time, here are your priorities: